Basilique Cathédrale Notre-Dame de Québec (Our Lady of Québec Basilica Cathedral)

 Basilique Cathédrale Notre-Dame de Québec (Our Lady of Québec Basilica Cathedral) Review

-François de Laval, the first bishop of New France, and his successors once ruled a diocese that stretched all the way to the Gulf of Mexico.
+François de Laval, the first bishop of New France, once ruled a diocese that stretched all the way to the Gulf of Mexico.
 Laval's original cathedral burned down and has been rebuilt several times, but the current basilica still has a chancel lamp that was a gift from Louis XIV, the Sun King.

 - Address: 16 rue de Buade, Upper Town, Québec City, QC, G1R 4A1 | Map It